English

 Workflow

-1. Agent A and Agent B both start editing based on version v3
+1. Agent A and Agent B both read the file at version v3

-3. When Agent B commits, the system detects that the base version changed
+3. When Agent B writes (with base_version: 3), the MUT engine detects the version mismatch

-5. Non-conflicting parts are merged automatically, and conflicting parts are marked
+5. Non-conflicting parts are merged automatically, and conflicting parts are flagged

 When auto-merge succeeds